GittestCC/feb12user/README.md

 ### Setting up the backend url

-dependening on the enviornment the backend supports different url types
+depending on the environment the backend supports different url types

 * for example on live backend expects